Trump Administration Waives Shipping Restriction For Puerto Rico

 The Trump administration announced Thursday that it has temporarily waived a U.S. shipping restriction for Puerto Rico known as the Jones Act.

-Under the law, only U.S.-flagged ships are allowed to move goods between U.S. ports.
-Now foreign-flagged vessels also will be able to move shipments, including much-needed relief supplies after Hurricane Maria battered the U.S. territory last week.
+Under the law, only U.S.-flagged ships are allowed to move goods between any U.S. ports.
+Now foreign-flagged vessels also will be able to move shipments from the U.S. mainland to Puerto Rico and between ports there.
+The move is intended to boost the delivery of much-needed relief supplies after Hurricane Maria battered the U.S. territory last week.

-The Puerto Rico Federal Affairs Administration thanked President Trump in a Tweet:
+The Puerto Rico Federal Affairs Administration thanked President Trump in a tweet:

 Jones Act waived for Puerto Rico.
 Thank you, @POTUS. https://t.co/BA5Y4Ic1A4— PRFAA (@PRFAA) September 28, 2017

-That was in response to the announcement from White House press secretary Sarah Sanders:
+That was in response to an announcement from White House press secretary Sarah Sanders:

 At @ricardorossello request, @POTUS has authorized the Jones Act be waived for Puerto Rico.
 It will go into effect immediately.— Sarah Sanders (@PressSec) September 28, 2017